Whether you think you can do or think you can’t, you’re right

 My thoughts and eyes were fixated on the baby stroller instead of the path I was on.

-In my mind’s eyes, the size of the baby stroller was enlarged big enough to block me.
+In my mind’s eye, the size of the baby stroller was large enough to block me.

-But the momentum of the riding and the speed wouldn’t allow me to stop.
+But the momentum of the ride and the speed wouldn’t allow me to stop.

 Fast approaching them but not as fast as Amy, I kept playing the image of me striking them.